Boredom-proof your outdoor walks

 Tips for making outdoor walks more interesting

-Practice mindfulness.
 Good news for the 99.999% of us who’ve been feeling on edge lately: Merging a walk with meditative practices may help dial down stress, according to a 2013 study of 74 “high-stress” adults.
 Mindful walking often includes focusing on breaths, keying in to physical sensations—such as the feeling of a breeze on your face—and directing thoughts to the present moment.
-Try it on your own, or follow a guided meditation through an app like Headspace (free in the WW app for members).
+Try it on your own, or follow one of the guided meditations from Breethe in the WW app.

-Pump your playlist.
-This tip is for you if you tend to lose steam on your walks: A small 2015 study suggests that listening to favourite music may not only heighten overall enjoyment of a workout; that enjoyment may actually rise as the workout goes on.
-Atkins recommends choosing songs with upbeat tempos—170–190 beats per minute or so—which may nudge you to maintain intensity, according to a February 2020 study of 19 women published in Frontiers in Psychology.
-Or try a workout app like Aaptiv (also free in the WW member app), which connects you with streaming music in the tempo range of your choice.
+This tip is for you if you tend to lose steam on your walks: Listening to your favourite music may not only heighten overall enjoyment of a workout; that enjoyment may actually rise as the workout goes on.

 Jessica DiGiacinto is an associate editor at WW.
 A health and wellness writer and editor based in New York, she’s contributed to Popsugar, Bulletproof 360, and Galvanized Media, among other outlets.